 Make sure the lender’s timelines line up with yours.
 Find out when they will pull your credit scores.
 Don’t open or close any accounts during that time, or take out credit for any other large purchases.
 Ask about the lender’s closing process.
 Where will it take place?
 Do they work with a particular settlement attorney, or do they do it in house?
 Some lenders may offer a closing online.

 Excellent communication is critical in the lending process.
 Ask how they will manage your loan process and all the steps along the way.
 Will you have an account representative who will inform you of updates?
 Do they offer an online system with notifications?
 Think about how you like to communicate and what works for your schedule.

 What will be your down payment requirement?

 Make sure your down payment is clearly stated.
 Make sure that the lender knows if you want to work with a down payment assistance program.
 Are they an approved lender with the FHA, VA, or your local housing finance agency?

 How do they select their closing service contractors?
 Find out more about the appraiser, title company, settlement attorney, or any other supplier or closing services that they recommend.

 Do Some Research on Your Own

-It’s easy to search fo find out more about the lenders you are considering.
-Check out Better Business Bureau complaints.
-Surf consumer watchdogs like the Consumer Federation of America and sites like Nerdwallet and Wallethub,
+It’s easy to search online and find out more about the lenders you’re considering.
+Check out Better Business Bureau complaints, surf consumer watchdogs like the Consumer Federation of America, and browse finance sites like Nerdwallet and Wallethub.

 The amount of information you can find out on the Internet plus the “Know Before You owe” program puts borrowers in the driver’s seat.
 Use the tools that are out there to find the best deal that you can.
 You can easily save thousands in interest payments over the life of the loan and build your equity faster as a result.